silvacms/documentation/source/silva/contents/base.rst

   Base class for simple publicly viewable content.

-  Note that to directly use this base class, you still to inherit as well of ``OFS.SimpleItem.SimpleItem`` or ``OFS.Folder.Folder`` depending if you wish a non-folderish or folderish type of content.
+  Note that to directly use this base class, you still need to inherit from ``OFS.SimpleItem.SimpleItem`` or ``OFS.Folder.Folder`` if you want your content to behave like a folder.
   You can refer to the :py:interface:`~silva.core.interfaces.content.IContent` interface for more information.